awurthmann/Connect-SSH-VNC/README.md

 # Connect-SSH-VNC
 Establish SSH connection from Microsoft Windows system then tunnels RealVNC session through SSH connection to host, example to macOS host.
+This script and instructions were tested with: Microsoft Windows [Version 10.0.19042.804], Powershell [Version 5.1.19041.610] >  macOS Catalina 10.15.7 (19H2)

 ## Legal
 You the executor, runner, user accept all liability.